-Author has written 19 stories for Early Edition, Anime X-overs, TV X-overs, X-overs, Pride and Prejudice, Buffy X-overs, Star Trek: 2009, StarTrek: The Original Series, Boston Legal, Harry Potter, Grimm, Forever, and Lord of the Rings.
+Author has written 22 stories for Early Edition, Anime X-overs, TV X-overs, X-overs, Pride and Prejudice, Buffy X-overs, Star Trek: 2009, StarTrek: The Original Series, Boston Legal, Harry Potter, Grimm, Forever, Thor, Batman Begins/Dark Knight, Lord of the Rings, and Bones.

 As you may have guessed from my pen name, I'm a librarian.
 I use that name at conventions.
 I was once asked at a convention if I was the goddess of reference, or the goddess against whom all other goddesses are measured (to which I answered "yes!" and walked away).